Our Favourite Places to See, Stay and Eat in Prague

-At Butterfield & Robinson, we pride ourselves on scouting out the best places in the world to walk, bike and immerse ourselves in local culture, no matter how far flung.
+Editor’s Note: At Butterfield & Robinson, we pride ourselves on scouting out the best places in the world to walk, bike and immerse ourselves in local culture, no matter how far flung.
 Along the way, our journey often takes us through some of the world’s most famous and culturally rich cities.
-Never ones to squander an opportunity, we’ve asked our seasoned (and extremely well travelled) guides and trip planners to apply their expert eyes to some of the world’s best playgrounds.
-Below, veteran guide Lewis Evans gives you a B&R-inspired list of things to see and do that you won’t find in a travel guide.
+Never ones to squander an opportunity, we asked Trip Planner Thomas Friese for a B&R-inspired list of things to see and do that you won’t find in a travel guide.

 Prague Sights: What to See + Do